-Doubles and triples take up more space than other commercial vehicles.
-They are not only longer, but also need more space because they can't be turned or stopped suddenly.
+Doubles and triples take up more space than other CMVs.
+They are not only longer, but also need more space because they cannot be turned or stopped suddenly.
 Allow more following distance.
 Make sure you have large enough gaps before entering or crossing traffic.
 Be certain you are clear at the sides before changing lanes.